google/framework-for-osdu/osdu-r2/os-workflow/README.md

 default workflows.
 For each combination of user, data, and workflow types, the API identifies a suitable DAG and then calls Airflow.

-For the OSDU R2 implementation, the API doesn't reconfigure the workflows and only queries the database to determine which DAG to run.
+For the ODES R2 implementation, the API doesn't reconfigure the workflows and only queries the database to determine which DAG to run.

 #### Request